Chart Color Schemes

 Harvey faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52%, higher than the average SA2 area (~5,419 people).
+The rate of private health cover is approximately 52%, leading that of the average SA2 area (~5,419 people).
 The most common medical conditions are arthritis (10.0%) and mental health issues (8.0%).
-66.8% of residents declared themselves completely clear of medical ailments, compared to 66.4% across Rest of WA.
-18.8% of residents are aged 65 and over (1,947 people), higher than the 17.6% in Rest of WA.
-Health outcomes among seniors are above average, better than the general population in health metrics.
+Sixty-six point eight percent of residents declare themselves completely clear of medical ailments, compared to 66.4% across Rest of WA.
+Eighteen point eight percent of residents are aged 65 and over (1,947 people), higher than the 17.6% in Rest of WA.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health